mstfe/mcp-google-tasks/README.md

 A Model Context Protocol (MCP) server for managing Google Tasks.

-This TypeScript-based MCP server demonstrates core MCP concepts by integrating with Google Tasks API.
+This TypeScript-based MCP server demonstrates core MCP concepts by integrating with the Google Tasks API.
 It allows managing tasks in a structured and efficient way.

+---

 ## Features